jan-Lope/toki-sin/README.md

 ## Aims

+* This language serves for simple communication without claiming to be a world auxiliary language.
+* It is not the aim of this language to describe complex contexts.
+* Daily phrases should be possible, such as weather, time, menu, directions, hotel, taxi,...
+* This language should not be a dialect or further development to Toki Pona.
+This language should not compete with Toki Pona.
 * remove inconsistencies from Toki Pona (such as "no _li_ after _mi_ and _sina_").
 As a result, the grammar has to be simpler than Toki Pona.
 * Easy analysis and generation by computer.